sabiut/qr-checkin-system/README.md

 *Note: The demo may be a bit slow to load initially as it's hosted on a shared server.*

 **Latest Updates**: Contact page with professional form validation and virtual event support (Zoom/Teams/Meet).
-Docker Hub credentials fixed - deployment should work now!
+Container conflicts fixed - full deployment should work!

 ## Features